the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 There are also bioinformatics courses designed for high school students that covers topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020].
+Teaching incubators can be leveraged to develop and test new academic curricula that introduce basic RSE topics, such as the "Algorithmic Battle" [@AlgorithmicBattle] (version control, documentation, good coding practices), "digit@L" [@DigitalLearning] (coding, data analysis, machine learning) and "DigiFlex" [@DigiFlex] (digital tools) experimental modules funded by the German Foundation for Innovation in Higher Education [@StiftungInnovationHochschullehre] to reduce skill gaps among first-year university students.

+FIXME:

+- find more examples of teaching material in non-English languages

 Further ideas:

 - adapting Carpentries and CodeRefinery material [@ENCCS2022] for RSEs from industry and HPC facilities
 - making RSE best practice guides fun to read with memes or satire [@Balaban2021; @Laginja2022; @Astigarraga2022; @Fehr2021]
+- reducing the skill gap by organizing more inclusive workshops [@McInerney2017; @Akoh2017; @Shelton2017; @NatlAcadSci2022],
+  to address disparities of gender, economic status, cultural background, or special educational needs
+- related discussion in CSE [@Webb2017]

 ## Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.